Individuals & trusts – COVID-19 emergency support measures

 How to apply

-Applications for this benefit became available starting April 6, 2020 on the CRA website.
+Applications for this benefit are completed through the CRA website.
 At this time, the government is approving all applications and will confirm eligibility after; therefore, it is important that individuals make sure they are indeed eligible before applying, as they may otherwise need to repay benefits received in the future.

 RRIF minimum withdrawals